WorkingOnTheName/portfolio/readme.md

 # Purpose

-This project is a portfolio designed to showcase my backend and front end abilities as well as my operations proficinecy.
+This project is a portfolio designed to showcase my backend and front end abilities as well as my operations proficiency.
 In essence it is a mock version of a web application I built to help visualize data for a business.
 All data in this portfolio is fake and randomized.
 The portfolio is a simpler and streamlined version to highlight my skills and not be too repetitive.